ahamedyaserarafath/terraform_prometheus/README.md

 * VPC - 11.0.0.0/16
 * Subnet - 11.0.1.0/24
 * Port Opened - 3000, 9090

+In this project the prometheus will discover the ec2 instance across the singapore region.

 # Steps to run the provisioning in terraform
 1. Clone the repo